 Of course, even with the addition of cross training, there is always the chance of injury (although greatly reduced).

 Under normal circumstances, this would mean you wouldn’t be able to go out running.

-In turn this results in you quickly losing many of the gains you had made in terms of fitness and speed up to the injury.
+In turn, this results in you quickly losing many of the gains you had made in terms of fitness and speed prior to the injury.

 Anyone who has experienced this will know how frustrating this can be.